I t took me a while to remember all that had gone before.

-There was anger, violence, abusive relationships that I could not shake free, self-loathing and depression, culminating, quite recently in an attempted suicide.
+There was anger, violence, abusive relationships that I couldn’t shake free, selfloathing and depression, culminating quite recently in an attempted suicide.

-In that three year period I had attempted suicide three times.
-The first involved a using an extra long, heavy duty, bright yellow extension cord to hang myself in my ensuite.
+In that three-year period I had attempted suicide three times.
+The first involved using an extra-long, heavy-duty, bright yellow extension cord to hang myself in my ensuite.
 I’d decided that instead of a suicide note, I would leave my favourite items on my bed to express who I wanted to be remembered as.
-I put on my favourite silver diamanté shoes, and a beautiful white dress.
+I put on my favourite silver diamanté shoes and a beautiful white dress.
 I wanted to go out in style.

 I stabbed a dartboard dart into my heart space to show the heartache I was going through.
-One step closer to ending the pain and one step closer to my death… My best friend at the time, was on the other side of Brisbane driving to an appointment, when she had a premonition and turned around and drove to my place, saving me.
-(Thank you to my Guardian Angels)
+I was one step closer to ending the pain and one step closer to my death… My best friend at the time was on the other side of Brisbane driving to an appointment, when she had a premonition and turned around and drove to my place, saving me.
+(Thank you to my Guardian Angels.)

 Obviously, my mental health deteriorated as well as my physical health.

 physical health.
 I experienced the condition of pitted edema – visible swelling caused by a build-up of fluid in the tissues.
 This was a consequence of not drinking enough water and standing for hours and hours with my feet cemented to the floor of my walk-in wardrobe in the midst of drug-induced psychosis.
 My feet were swollen, heavy weights and this made it very difficult to walk.
 I hid this by wearing thick, black compression tights under all of my outfits – you can imagine the torture this was in the middle of a hot, humid Queensland summer.